 The 10 Best Cordless Circular Saws

 This wiki has been updated 29 times since it was first published in February of 2017.
 Whether you're cutting materials in a workshop or on a job site, the last thing you need is a tangled mess of wires slowing down your progress.
 These cordless circular saws solve that problem by packing performance that's comparable to mains-powered units into a battery-powered body, allowing a greater range of motion and the freedom to go about your business unencumbered.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes